mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "I'll go with you," said Linyu as thi grabbed the wooden puck thi was fiddling with and followed him to the ladder.

 "I won't follow you," said Casra to Kipnu.
 "But be vigilant.
 I wouldn't want a hunter to come whisk you away when I wasn't looking.
-Look after 'em Lin."
+Look after him Lin."
 Thi shot a glance toward Linyu who smirked in response: some sort of language only meant for each other's ears.
-He blushed for just a tick, recalling his mother's scowls and hums that only he could understand.
+He blushed for just a moment, recalling his mother's scowls and hums that only he could understand.
 He wished they hadn't died with hae.

 "Follow me," said Linyu, squeezing between Kipnu and the ladder with ease.
 With one quick swoop, thi was up the ladder and lifting haeself up to the ground.
 Kipnu carefully placed his feet and hands upon the well-worn wooden rungs, trying least of all to be as agile as a kaln half his age.
 He glanced back at Casra before he ascended, and for a moment he wished that he could stay with them in Ulukoma.